edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 !!!
 Note
     When persistence is turned off via the PersistData flag, it is off for all devices.
 At this time, you cannot specify which device data is persisted and which device data is not.
 [Application services](../../application/ApplicationServices.md) do allow filtering of device data before it is exported or sent to another service like the rules engine, but this is not based on whether the data is persisted or not.

-!!! edgey "EdgeX 2.0"
+!!!
+Note
-    As mentioned, as of EdgeX 2.0 (Ireland), core data is completely optional.
+    As mentioned, core data is completely optional.
 Therefore, if persistence is not needed, and if sensor data is sent from device services directly to application services via message bus, core data can be removed.
 In addition to reducing resource utilization (memory and CPU for core data), it also removes latency of throughput as the core data layer can be completely bypassed.
 However, if device services are still using REST to send data into the system, core data is the central receiving endpoint and must remain in place; even if persistence is turned off.

 ## Events and Readings